 Q What print release options can I use to release jobs from a global/virtual queue?

-There are a number of ways of releasing jobs from a global queue in a find-me (follow me) print scenario.
+There are a number of ways of releasing jobs from a global queue in a find-me (secure release) print scenario.
 The options are:

 Q I’d like to have one single global queue for my whole organizations.
 How many printers can I host of a single virtual/global queue?